 Imagine sitting on the sand at a beach and watching the water rush towards you, only to be pulled back in.
 Or sitting here, without looking at your phone, and just watching the water move in and out, in and out.
 Sounds pretty nice, doesn’t it?
 Would you believe it that this is meditation – even though there may not be any mantras, or incense, and your eyes are open?
 According to Lauren, it actually is.
 Which is probably good news to most of us out there.
 For many, the idea of meditation has become some sort of an unachievable thing, with lots of prerequisites attached to it.
 Many of us believe that we must be sitting quietly, eyes closed in a dark room for twenty, thirty minutes, or even longer.
 Sure, that can be a form of meditation.
 But as Lauren points out, forcing the mind to do something it doesn’t want to is just another way of pushing ourselves – which we do far too often, anyways.

-But it can also be listening to a meditation app for a few minutes.
+But it can also be listening to a meditation app for a few minutes or saying a prayer in the morning.
 It can be walking outside, or doing something called forest bathing.
 It can be watching the waves at the beach, or maybe sitting down and listening to some of your favorite music.
 Meditation isn’t about emptying your mind.
 According to Lauren, it’s about focusing the mind, and focusing it on one conscious thought.
 When that happens, the mind is able to slow down.
 It’s a gradual process, but with more practice, the mind slows down more easily, and for longer periods of time, creating a peaceful mind to exist.
 Lauren says that meditation is the path back to inner peace.

 Because let’s face it: It’s all too true that many people think negative things.
 In fact, it is estimated that 80% of all thoughts are actually negative.
 And most are thoughts that you already thought from the day before.
 Obviously, the mind seems to be filled with darker thoughts more often than not.
 Add the year 2020 into the mix, and a negative mindset seems even more of a sure thing.
 Whelp.
 This in turn has a real impact on how you go about each day, what you believe you’re capable of, and how you practice emotional healing.
 We essentially are our thoughts.
 We believe what we tell ourselves, oftentimes victimizing ourselves when things don’t go right.
 Which ends up trapping us.